PikeNote/PikeNote/README.md

 - 💻 Mainly a backend developer (Not very proficent at HTML and CSS)
 - 📚 Beginner developer who strives to venture more into other languages + frontend development
-   - 📝 Want to start learning Rust, HTML/CSS, C++, and Java
+   - 📝 Want to start learning Rust, HTML/CSS, and C++
 - 🔭 I’m currently working on [taskbar-groups](https://github.com/PikeNote/taskbar-groups-pike-beta)